 What Are Chakras and How Do They Affect You?

-This concept isn't new; it has incredibly deep historical roots.
-The earliest descriptions of these energy flows date back thousands of years, first appearing in ancient Indian scriptures like the Vedas around 1500-500 BCE.
-The seven-chakra system that's popular today was more fully detailed in the 16th century and eventually introduced to the Western world in 1919 through Sir John Woodroffe's translation of The Serpent Power.
+This concept has deep historical roots.
+Early descriptions of these energy flows date back thousands of years, first appearing in ancient Indian scriptures like the Vedas around 1500–500 BCE.
+The seven-chakra system that’s popular today was more fully detailed in the 16th century and was introduced to the Western world through translations such as Sir John Woodroffe’s The Serpent Power.

 The Seven Chakras at a Glance